depixusgenome/trackanalysis/doc/CycleApp/fovstats.rst

   available for a high frequency noise per blockage.
 * *blockage count* is the number of blockages per bead, excluding those at or below the baseline as well as at or above the single strand blockage.
-* *identified (% bindings)* is the percentage of binding position with blockages close by.
+* *identified (% bindings)* is the percentage of binding position with a blockage both close-by and closer that binding position than to any other.
 * *missing (% bindings)* is the percentage of binding positions with no blockages nearby.
 * *unidentified (bp⁻¹)* is the ratio of blockage without binding positions nearby over the number of bases in the hairpin.